danryu/snapshotter/README.markdown

 To change this number use the `--min-snapshots` argument:

     snapshotter --min-snapshots 10 SRC DEST

+To make a "named" snapshot which will be stored alongside the regular snapshots and will not be latest-linked or deleted when too old, use the "--name" option:

+    snapshotter --name favourite_backup SRC DEST

 You can pass any rsync options to snapshotter and it will pass them on to rsync.
 For example: